10 Soft Skills for High School Students

 However, time management skills go beyond being punctual–it’s often a critical factor in how students manage projects and homework.
 Do they often work ahead of schedule, or wait until the last minute?
 If the latter, do all the reminders, calendars, and Post-It notes in the world have little impact?
 If you’re feeling the stress of your teen’s procrastination, know that the root cause of procrastination may have little to do with time management.
 Instead, it may have more to do with complex behavioral factors.

 In The Midnight Disease: The Drive to Write, Writer’s Block, and the Creative Brain, Alice W. Flaherty delves deeply into the factors surrounding procrastination, noting that complicated punishment and reward responses may drive it.
-For example, perhaps your child procrastinates their college personal statement until the last minute because of their anxiety about pressing “submit.”
-This response has little to do with their time management abilities.
-So, what can you do to assist?
+For example, perhaps your child procrastinates their college personal statement until the week before because of their anxiety about pressing “submit.”
+Or, maybe they wait to be “motivated” by the dopamine rush that often accompanies last-minute tasks.
+Both responses have little to do with their time management abilities.

 • Many people who struggle with procrastination work well with externally imposed deadlines.
 There’s not much you can do to control or set these for your teen, but encouraging them to determine deadlines in conjunction with a teacher, peer, or other mentor can help hold them accountable.